dustinlyons/nixos-config/README.md

 ```

 ## Compatibility and Testing
-This configuration has been tested and confirmed working on the following platforms:
+This configuration has been tested and confirmed to work on the following platforms:
-- M1/M2/M3 Apple Silicon
+- Newer M1/M2/M3 Apple Silicon Macs
+- Older x86_64 (Intel) Macs
-- Bare metal x86_64 PC
+- Bare metal x86_64 PCs
-- NixOS inside VMWare on MacOS
+- NixOS VMs inside VMWare on MacOS
-- MacOS Sonoma inside Parallels on MacOS
+- MacOS Sonoma VMs inside Parallels on MacOS

 ## Contributing
 Interested in contributing to this project?
 Here's how you can help: